This Mille Feuille recipe using puff pastry isn't so difficult to make when you are using ready made puff pastry from your local grocer.

 Continue cutting the puff pastry in half until you have enough squares to make 4 pastries 3 layers each.

 Prepare the pastry cream by making Dream Whip as per the box directions and adding a tablespoon of vanilla pudding.
-The vanilla pudding not only adds flavor but is needed in order to stabilize the cream.
-You can also use any flavour of pudding to make this unique.

 Place the pastry cream in a pastry bag.
 If you don't have a pastry bag use a sandwich bag and cut a small piece of the corner.